-*It is understood that a person might be drowning and immediate help is needed but most bites are less severe, hence such is rather the exception to the rule.
+*It is understood that a person might be drowning and immediate help is needed, but most bites are less severe.
+Hence such is rather the exception to the rule.
 In these rather rare occasions, a rescuer must deal with a victim while keep facing the shark.

 Rule: Is a shark still swimming in closest vicinity to the victim during a rescue attempt, avoid anything that might trigger competition over the victim.

 Reason: Despite that a shark does not see anything edible in a person it just bit, there is the possibility that the sudden appearance of another person—together with the attempt to remove the victim—might trigger a “claim response.”
 A claim response could reflect an establishing of ownership based on initial appearance and exploration; hence a rescue attempt should not commence until the situation with a shark is under control.
-In its worst form, a claim response ends up in a tug-of-war between the rescuer and the shark with the victim in between.
+In its worst form, a claim response leads to a tug-of-war between the rescuer and the shark with the victim in between.